rudderlabs/rudder-blog/content/blog/Introducing-RudderStack-Transformations.md

 Many times, you want to transform data into different representations.
 In one system, you might have only one field for the name and the surname.
 In another, you would like to have two separate fields.
 You may also want to extract and break down UTM parameters from a URL.
 Being able to transform the schema of the events is very important in maintaining a realistic data infrastructure for any company, and _RudderStack Transformations_ provide all the functionality needed to do that.

 The above are just some everyday use cases that we have encountered so far, and they demonstrate the versatility of _RudderStack Transformations_.
-You can find templates for these cases on our [Github Repository for _RudderStack Transformations_](https://github.com/rudderlabs/sample-user-transformers).

 We Want You to Contribute
 -------------------------